ngraczykowski/iris-root/modules/firco-trust-cmapi-connector/README.md

 | NEW         | ACTION_POTENTIAL_TRUE_POSITIVE | "Level 2-, TRUE1"           |
 | NEW         | ACTION_INVESTIGATE             | "Level 1-, SEAR_UNRESOLVED" |

+### Alert state mappings `ftcc.alert.state.mappings`

+- `ftcc.alert.state.mappings` - defines alert states (NEW, SOLVED_FALSE_POSITIVE, SOLVED_TRUE_POSITIVE)
+  with list of corresponding statuses from message json (Message -> CurrentStatus -> Name).
+Alert state should map to one of the enum values from `AlertMessageStored.State` from Connector API.
+If mapper does not find state for given message status it returns `STATE_UNSPECIFIED` state which postpones request processing.

 #### Troubleshooting

 `java.lang.IllegalStateException: No 'DestinationState' in configuration for currentStatusName=COMMHUB and S8 recommendedAction=PTP`